April 17, 2023

 Heir was founded in 2017 by an Industrial design graduate from Western Washington University named Paul Kalousek.
 In a world of battery-powered vaporizers and disposable products, their ethos goes back to uniting flower with flame with highly crafted products, using modern manufacturing methods.

-Heir offers a few products in their basic lineup including a pipe, water pipe, and accessories, and it's refreshing to see all them look so much more thoughtfully designed than other products in this space.
+Heir offers a few products in their basic lineup including a hand pipe, water pipe, and accessories, and it's refreshing to see all them look so much more thoughtfully designed than other products in this space.
 I'm always looking for products that elevate out of the norm in any industry, and these are no exception.

 Unfortunately, it looked like Ace Ventura delivered the package to my apartment, which resulted in a not-so-photogenic box that I've left out of this review.
 The good news is that the product inside was packaged well enough that there wasn't any damage.